Picture

 The Officers of the Board of Directors serve on the Board for two years or are re-elected.
 The current Officers of the Group are:

-Financial support to achieve our objectives comes from the sale of the San Francisco Home Directory, T-shirts and public donations, and from on other source.
+Financial support to achieve our objectives comes from the sale of T-shirts and public donations, and from on other sources.
 All donations and sales go directly toward the Group's environmental objectives in the most cost effective manner possible, including, but not limited to our marine turtle program, children's environmental education, community-beach cleanup, and the preservation of the jungle.

 Come Visit our Turtle Nursery!